-Adobe Premiere Pro vs. Adobe After Effects: Which is Better for You?
+Adobe After Effects vs. Premiere Pro: Which is Better for You?

 5 min read

-Adobe Premiere Pro vs. Adobe After Effects: Which is Better for You?
+Adobe After Effects vs. Premiere Pro: Which is Better for You?

-When it comes to video editing software, both Adobe Premiere Pro and After Effects can be used to cut and splice video clips into a movie.
+When it comes to video editing software, both Adobe Premiere Pro and After Effects are household names, but they serve two very different purposes.
 Knowing when to use Premiere and when to use After Effects when starting a new project can determine the outcome of your project.
 Despite some functional overlap, the two programs are optimized for different stages of the post-production process.

-Each program has its strengths, but the two work best together.
+Each program has its strengths, but much like salt and pepper, the two work best together.
 Most will notice that while they overlap in uses.
 Some features are more robust in one software when compared to the other.

 Premiere Pro is widely considered to be a great software for people beginning in video editing.
 After Effects caters to the more experienced echelon.
 There isn’t however a compulsion to use one or the other based on experience.